 While we make every effort to accommodate all requests for conferences, "drop-in" conferences after school do not allow adequate time for our teachers to prepare to share with you all that is happening with your child.
-Parents who desire a conference with teachers or the Headmaster should telephone the school office or write a note to arrange a convenient appointment.
+Parents who desire a conference with teachers, school administration, or the Headmaster should telephone the school office or write a note to arrange a convenient appointment.
 Any situation involving a teacher and student which causes parental concern should first be discussed with the respective teacher.
 If a satisfactory solution cannot be achieved, an appointment for a conference with that teacher and the administrator should be made.
 For safety and security reasons, under no circumstances should a parent seek to re-enter a classroom after 3:20 p.m. unless you have set up an appointment with the teacher.
-There will be 2 parent/teacher conferences per year.